Editor's note: This article was sponsored by Seattle Children's Hospital.

 When air quality is poor, keep kids safer by moving practices and games indoors.
 Because indoor air is generally filtered, moving workouts indoors on hazy days is significantly safer than sweating in smoke-filled outdoor air, says Lockhart.
 The catch is that windows need to remain closed, otherwise there’s little benefit to staying inside.

 Because air pollutants can differ by neighborhood, your area’s air quality might differ substantially from the levels reported on the local news.
-New personal air quality monitors (like the AtmoTube Pro, which starts at $149) can help track air quality in your immediate area).
+Personal air quality monitors (such as the AtmoTube Pro) can help track air quality in your immediate area).

 But keep in mind that ratings like the WAQA track a number of toxins, including particulate matter (small airborne particles), ozone, nitrogen dioxide (NO2), carbon monoxide (CO) and sulfur dioxide (SO2).
 A personal air monitor might measure some of these, but not all, so it still makes sense to check air quality ratings and recommendations from environmental agencies.